When I saw the incredible photos of this man a few weeks ago it totally blew me away.

 1. What was moment when you finally decided, “I’m going on a diet”?

 My wife bought me a 750lb [341kg] weight limit scale and I saw how much I weighed for the first time in close to 10 years.
 The more important revelation, however, is that I could see how much I would lose if I were to lose any weight.
 I’d known I was over 500 pounds from a hospital visit a decade earlier but didn’t have access to a scale that could go that high on a weekly basis to track my progress.
 I have so much respect for people who can lose weight without seeing the progress.
 I couldn’t have done it.

 2. What did you try at first and with what success?

 First, I started out on a weird low carb diet variation that one of my wife’s co-workers gave her.
 It was on a 6 meal a day schedule with a pretty hefty carb reload every 18th meal.
 My wife was doing it so I decided I’d give it a shot too.
 I lost 10 pounds the first week and something in my brain clicked.
 That’s when I started doing heavy research and started forging my own path.
-The forums thread that saved my life is at http://lowcarb.foodisforfuel.com – it’s by a guy named Sizzlechest and it explains Low Carb dieting like you’re an idiot, which I needed at the time.
+The forums thread that saved my life is at http://lowcarb.foodisforfuel.com [Update: The link no longer works.
+I think the site may have been taken down.]– it’s by a guy named Sizzlechest and it explains Low Carb dieting like you’re an idiot, which I needed at the time.
 It’s still good, even though I know more things now.

 3. Why did you switch to Leangains?